valerieding/Happiness-Map-App/README.md

 - removed addVote() tests. addVote() functionality is moved to submitVote(), but is mainly a wrapper for AJAX posts to the database.
 - added unit tests for getLogicalLoc()

+Board:
+- getposts() and removeposts() is not a thing. removed.
+- getrecentposts() and gettrendingposts() were never meant to do any other filtering, we can do that on front end if we want
+- added some and all in the test file

 ### 4.)
 Acceptance tests to try
 Note: A user MUST add a vote before posting a message.
 If you don't add a vote, you can't post.